Dhirajgupta440/Movie_Review_Sentiment_Analysis/README.md

 🎬 Movie Review Sentiment Analysis
 This project performs Sentiment Analysis on movie reviews using a Neural Network built with TensorFlow and Keras.
 It classifies reviews as Positive 😊 or Negative 😞 based on their textual content.

-🔗 Live Demo:
+🔗 Live Demo
-Try the Model on Gradio
+👉 Click here to try the model on Gradio
+Paste a movie review and get an instant sentiment prediction!

 📌 Features
 Classifies movie reviews as Positive or Negative

-Built using TensorFlow, Keras, and NLP preprocessing
+Built using TensorFlow, Keras, and NLP preprocessing techniques

-Tokenizes and pads input text data for neural network compatibility
+Tokenizes and pads input text for neural network compatibility

-Trained on an IMDB-like dataset of movie reviews
+Trained on an IMDB-style dataset

-Clean, interactive Gradio web interface
+Interactive and clean Gradio web interface

 Deployed for real-time testing and demonstration

 🧠 Tech Stack
 Programming Language: Python

 Frameworks & Libraries: